cube-planning/slate/source/index.html.md

 ]
 ```

 This endpoint retrieves values stored in the OLAP cube for a given company.
 Any record with a `null` ID is a calculated value (i.e. rollups) whereas records with IDs are values explicitly stored in the cube.
+It is most useful when only one dimension exists in the rows of the data and one dimension exists in the columns of the data.

 Data can be narrowed down to various slices by providing dimension paths for top level dimensions (Account, Scenario, etc).
 These slices can be specified in any of the following ways: